-Let me introduce myself, my name is Aaron and I want to help you.
+Let me introduce myself, my name is Emily and I want to help you.

 It is often surprising how little people know about their insurance benefits – and I can’t say I blame them.
 Have you seen those huge small print benefit booklets the insurance companies send out?
 I have to be honest and say I typically don’t read much of mine either.
 Now, this is usually not a big deal. you break your arm, or get sick and see a doctor and you can have a pretty good idea of what to expect as far as the costs go.
 You probably look to see if the office takes your insurance and call it good at that.
 And for most things, that is more than enough.
 If you are lucky enough to have health insurance these days then those visits are covered (more or less, depending on the quality of your insurance).
 Although, for those of us with marginal insurance coverage, anyone with a catastrophic policy for example (myself included) things can get a little trickier as coverage can vary widely from policy to policy.
 More on that type of thing later…

 Although the site will deal mostly with strategies and techniques for helping patients plan, and pay for their fertility treatments as that is my primary expertise, I will also be providing information that can be helpful for anyone who is going through any kind of medical treatment.
 If you have any questions, or topics that you would like me to discuss feel free to post them in the comments or use the contact form on the bottom of the page to email me directly.
 Remember, my goal is to help educate, so don’t hesitate to ask any questions you might have.
 Because if you have a question it is very likely it is shared by many more people.
 Enjoy!